michaelgorkow/SAS_ESP_JETSON_GPU/README.md

-# SAS Event Stream Processing on Edge Docker Container with GPU acceleration (NVIDIA Jetson Version)
+# SAS Event Stream Processing on Edge Docker Container with GPU acceleration (NVIDIA Jetson TX2)

 This repository provides build instructions to create your own SAS Event Stream Processing on Edge Docker Container with GPU acceleration.
-Note that this repository is for NVIDIA Jetson, not x64 devices.
+Note that this repository is for NVIDIA Jetson TX2 devices, not x64 devices.

 ### Overview
 SAS Event Stream Processing on Edge already offers the possibility to be installed as a Docker container.
 So, why does this repository exist?